cloudflare/workers-docs/content/reference/runtime/apis/cache.md

 title: Cache API
 ---

-## Overview

-By default Cloudflare provides cache space per domain for serving static assets from our Edge network.
-This reduces the time it takes visitors to navigate your site by reducing the distance the data has to travel.
+Cloudflare provides cache space per domain for serving static assets from our Edge network.
+This reduces visitors take to navigate your site by reducing the distance the data must travel.
 It also reduces the traffic load on your web server by returning the same response for identical requests.

-This is great for static assets like images, html, and css, but much of the traffic moving across the web is dynamic data that is requested via AJAX requests.
-By default, this kind of traffic is not cached, and therefore misses out on the benefits of caching.
+This is great for static assets like images, HTML, and CSS, but much of the traffic moving across the web is dynamic data requested using AJAX requests.
+Note that this traffic is not cached, and therefore misses out on the benefits of caching.

-The Cache API described by the [Service Worker](https://w3c.github.io/ServiceWorker/#cache) specification provides a way to customize your cache's behavior using JavaScript.
+The Cache API described by the [Service Worker](https://w3c.github.io/ServiceWorker/#cache) specification is one way to customize your cache behavior using JavaScript.

-## The Cache Object
+# The Cache Object

-The Cloudflare Workers runtime exposes a single global Cache object, `caches.default`.

-This differs from web browsers' Cache API in that they do not expose any default cache object.
+The Cloudflare Workers runtime exposes a single global cache object: `caches.default`, which differs from the web browser Cache API as no default cache objects are exposed.

-#### Syntax
+## Syntax

 ```javascript
 let cache = caches.default
 ```

-### Methods
+## Methods

-#### `put`
+### `put`

-Adds a response keyed to the given request to the cache.
-Returns a promise which resolves to `undefined` once the cache has stored the response.
+Adds to the cache a response keyed to the given request.
+Returns a promise that resolves to `undefined` once the cache stores the response.

-##### Syntax
+#### Syntax

 ```javascript
 cache.put(request, response)
 ```

-##### Parameters
+#### Parameters

-`request`: Either a string or a [`Request`](/reference/runtime/apis/fetch#request) object to serve as the key.
-If a string is passed, it will be interpreted as the URL for a new Request object.
+* `request`: Either a string or a [`Request`](../fetch#request) object to serve as the key.
+If a string is passed, it is interpreted as the URL for a new Request object.

-`response`: A [`Response`](/reference/runtime/apis/fetch#response) object to store under the given key.
+* `response`: A [`Response`](../fetch#response) object to store under the given key.

-##### Invalid Parameters
+#### Invalid parameters

-`cache.put` will throw an error if:
+* `cache.put` throws an error if:

-- the `request` passed has a method other than `GET`
+	* the `request` passed is a method other than `GET`
-- the `response` passed has a `status` of [`206 Partial Content`](https://httpstatuses.com/206)
+	* the `response` passed is a `status` of [`206 Partial Content`](https://httpstatuses.com/206)
-- the `response` passed contains the header `Vary: *` (required by Cache API specification)
+	* the `response` passed contains the header `Vary: *` (required by the Cache API specification)

-##### Headers
+#### Headers

 Our implementation of the Cache API respects the following HTTP headers on the response passed to `put()`:

-- `Cache-Control`: Controls caching directives.
-Consistent with [Cloudflare Cache-Control Directives](https://support.cloudflare.com/hc/en-us/articles/115003206852-Origin-Cache-Control#h_4250342181031546894839080).
-See also [Expiring cache objects](#expiring-cache-objects)
+* `Cache-Control`: Controls caching directives.
+This is consistent with [Cloudflare Cache-Control Directives](https://support.cloudflare.com/hc/en-us/articles/115003206852-Origin-Cache-Control#h_4250342181031546894839080).
+See also [Expiring cache objects](#expiring-cache-objects).
-- `Cache-Tag`: Allows the resource to be purged by tag(s) later.
-(Enterprise only)
+* `Cache-Tag`: Allows resource purging by tag(s) later (Enterprise only).
-- `ETag`: Allows `cache.match()` to evaluate conditional requests with `If-None-Match`.
+* `ETag`: Allows `cache.match()` to evaluate conditional requests with `If-None-Match`.
-- `Expires`: A string that specifies when the resource becomes invalid.
-See also [Expiring cache objects](#expiring-cache-objects)
+* `Expires`: A string that specifies when the resource becomes invalid.
+See also [Expiring cache objects](#expiring-cache-objects).
-- `Last-Modified`: Allows `cache.match()` to evaluate conditional requests with `If-Modified-Since`.
+* `Last-Modified`: Allows `cache.match()` to evaluate conditional requests with `If-Modified-Since`.

-This differs from web browsers' Cache API in that they do not honor any headers on the request or response.
+This differs from the web browser Cache API as they do not honor any headers on the request or response.

-**Note:** Responses with `Set-Cookie` headers will never be cached, as this sometimes indicates that the response contains unique data.
+**Note:** Responses with `Set-Cookie` headers are never cached, because this sometimes indicates that the response contains unique data.
 To store a response with a `Set-Cookie` header, either delete that header or set `Cache-Control: private=Set-Cookie` on the response before calling `cache.put()`.

-Using the `Cache-Control` method will allow the response to be stored, but without the `Set-Cookie` header.
+Use the `Cache-Control` method to store the response without the `Set-Cookie` header.

-#### `match`
+### `match`

 Returns a promise wrapping the response object keyed to that request.

-##### Syntax
+#### Syntax

 ```javascript
 cache.match(request, options)
 ```

-##### Parameters
+#### Parameters

-`request`: The string or [`Request`](/reference/runtime/apis/fetch#request) object used as the lookup key.
-If a string is passed, it will be interpreted as the URL for a new Request object.
+* `request`: The string or [`Request`](../fetch#request) object used as the lookup key.
+Strings are interpreted as the URL for a new `Request` object.

-`options`: The options object may contain one possible property:
+* `options`: Can contain one possible property:

-- `ignoreMethod` (bool): Consider the request method to be GET, regardless of its actual value.
+	* `ignoreMethod` (Boolean): Consider the request method a GET regardless of its actual value.

-Unlike the browser Cache API, Cloudflare Workers does not support the `ignoreSearch` or `ignoreVary` options on `match()` at this time.
-This behavior can be accomplished by removing query strings or HTTP headers at `put()` time.
+	Unlike the browser Cache API, Cloudflare Workers do not support the `ignoreSearch` or `ignoreVary` options on `match()`.
+You can accomplish this behavior by removing query strings or HTTP headers at `put()` time.

 	Our implementation of the Cache API respects the following HTTP headers on the request passed to `match()`:

-- `Range`: Results in a 206 response if a matching response is found.
-Note that our cache always respects range requests, whether or not an `Accept-Ranges` header is on the response.
+	* `Range`: Results in a `206` response if a matching response is found.
+Your Cloudflare cache always respects range requests, even if an `Accept-Ranges` header is on the response.
-- `If-Modified-Since`: Results in a 304 response if a matching response is found with a `Last-Modified` header whose value is after the time point listed in `If-Modified-Since`.
+	* `If-Modified-Since`: Results in a `304` response if a matching response is found with a `Last-Modified` header with a value after the time specified in `If-Modified-Since`.
-- `If-None-Match`: Results in a 304 response if a matching response is found with an `ETag` header whose value matches one of the values in `If-None-Match`.
+	* `If-None-Match`: Results in a `304` response if a matching response is found with an `ETag` header with a value that matches a value in `If-None-Match`.

-`cache.match()` never sends a subrequest to the origin.
-If no matching response is found in cache, the promise that `cache.match()` returns gets fulfilled with `undefined`.
+	`cache.match()`: Never sends a subrequest to the origin.
+If no matching response is found in cache, the promise that `cache.match()` returns is fulfilled with `undefined`.

-#### `delete`
+### `delete`

-Deletes the `Response` object from the cache and returns a `Promise` for a boolean. `true` means the response was cached and has now been deleted; `false` means the response was not in the cache at the time of deletion.
+Deletes the `Response` object from the cache and returns a `Promise` for a Boolean response:
+* `true`: The response was cached but is now deleted
+* `false`: The response was not in the cache at the time of deletion.

-##### Syntax
+#### Syntax

 ```javascript
 cache.delete(request, options)
 ```

-##### Parameters
+#### Parameters

-`request`: The string or [`Request`](/reference/runtime/apis/fetch#request) object used as the lookup key.
-If a string is passed, it will be interpreted as the URL for a new Request object.
+* `request`: The lookup key as a string or [`Request`](../fetch#request) object.
+String are interpreted as the URL for a new `Request` object.

-`optons`: The options object may contain one possible property:
+* `optons`: Can contain one of these properties:

-- `ignoreMethod` (bool): Consider the request method to be GET, regardless of its actual value.
+	* `ignoreMethod` (Boolean): Consider the request method to `GET`, regardless of its actual value.

 ## Quick Start

+This example uses `addEventListener` to manage the response.

 ```javascript
 addEventListener('fetch', event => event.respondWith(handle(event)))